เซาะกร่อนบ่อนทำลาย (Erode and Subvert)

 แสงดาวแห่งศรัทธา Starlight of Faith [Rhyming English version]

-Translation by Ann Norman of song by Jit Phumisak (often spelled Chit Phimisak)
+Translation by Ann Norman of song by Jit Phumisak (often spelled Chit Phumisak)

 Note: “Seang Dao Heng Sata” (แสงดาวแห่งศรัทธา) which translates “Starlight of Faith” or “Starlight of Confidence” is the most heavily used song in the Thai prodemocracy movement, according to my observations.
 It has been in continuous use since the 1970s, and roughly compares to the American “We Shall Overcome” in its message and historical significance.
 I only recently translated it into singable English during the drama in Thai Parliament voting on Pita Limjaroenrat’s nomination for Prime Minister.
 I make my translation freely available to the movement, but hopefully I would be credited.